What is inflation?

 Explore the latest data with this interactive inflation dashboard

-Check out the latest data and historical data going back to 1996.
+Check out the latest data and historical data.
 Take a look at individual countries and drill down into individual product groups.
 When you select a timeline, the development of inflation over time will be shown in an animation, month after month.